JEPA-DNA: Grounding Genomic Foundation Models through Joint-Embedding Predictive Architectures: Method

 \section{Method}

 The JEPA-DNA framework treats the genome not merely as a sequence of tokens, but as a structured signal with both local syntax and global semantics.
-We achieve this by augmenting a standard backbone $\mathcal{E}$ with a Joint-Embedding Predictive Architecture (JEPA) branch, enabling a dual-objective learning process.
+We achieve this by augmenting a standard GFM backbone $\mathcal{E}$ with a Joint-Embedding Predictive Architecture (JEPA) branch, enabling a multi-objective learning process.